ssoliveirasp/AWS-CertifiedDeveloper-Notes/aws-fundaments/dynamodb.md

 ### Seguranca
 - Integrado com IAM para segurança, autorização e administração.

+#### Encryption at rest
+- Owned by Amazon DybamoDB
+- AWS managed key
+- Stored in your account and owned and managed by you.

 ### Streams
 - Event Driven Programming com DynamoDB Streams.